Roshanell/Sunny-Side-Agency/README.md

 With this website, I was able to make my webpage responsive by starting with a mobile first designs.
 Initially, I began learning layouts with floats, then transitioned to Flexbox.
 In this project, I was able to get my hands dirty with CSS Grid and for the desktop layout complete that with floats.

 I learned that I can still utilize flexbox properties on items inside of CSS grid to help align content and more!
-This is thefirst website that I made that is responsive for both mobile and desktop devices.
+This is the first website that I made that is responsive for both mobile and desktop devices.

 ### Continued development